zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/national-digital-identity/overview.md

 - Reduced incidence of mistakes due to human error; and
 - No more need for physical documents as verification to complete transactions.

-For more information on Myinfo API, please read the [documentation](https://api.singpass.gov.sg/library/myinfo/business/introduction).
+For more information on Myinfo API, please read the [documentation](https://api.singpass.gov.sg/library/myinfo/business/introduction){:target="_blank"}.
+You can also visit our Myinfo product page through this [link](https://www.developer.tech.gov.sg/products/categories/digital-identity/myinfo/overview.html){:target="_blank"}.

 ### Myinfo business